Ellen Travolta

-Ellen M. Travolta (born October 6, 1939) is an American actress known for playing Louisa Arcola Delvecchio in Happy Days and Joanie Loves Chachi as well as Lillian in Charles in Charge (1987-1990).
+Ellen Travolta (born October 6, 1939) is an American actress known for playing Louisa Arcola Delvecchio in Happy Days and Joanie Loves Chachi as well as Gloria Cerullo in General Hospital and Lillian in Charles in Charge (1987-1990).

-Early years
+Early life

-Ellen M. Travolta was born on October 6, 1939, in Englewood, New Jersey to Salvatore ("Sam") Travolta and Helen Cecilia (née Burke) Travolta.
+Ellen Travolta was born on October 6, 1939, in Englewood, New Jersey to Salvatore ("Sam") Travolta and Helen Cecilia (née Burke) Travolta.
 Her father was a semi-professional football player before becoming a tire salesman and a partner in a Firestone franchise called Travolta Tires.

 Travolta has five younger siblings: Joey, Margaret, Sam, Ann, and Hollywood star John.

-Travolta attended Dwight Morrow High School in Englewood, New Jersey and Carnegie Mellon University in Pittsburgh, Pennsylvania.
+Travolta attended Carnegie Mellon University in Pittsburgh, Pennsylvania.

 Career

 As an actress and singer, she appeared with "The Sunshine Sisters," a radio vocal group.
 She later became a drama coach, actress, and director of student productions.

 She is probably best known for her portrayal of Louisa Arcola Delvecchio, the aunt of Fonzie (Henry Winkler) and mother of Chachi Arcola (Scott Baio), in five episodes during the 1980s of the 1950s-era American sitcom Happy Days and in episodes of its spin-off Joanie Loves Chachi.
 Travolta also played the mother of Baio's character on the syndicated comedy series Charles in Charge from 1987 to 1990.

 She had already portrayed Jimmy Baio's mother on a 1978 episode of The Love Boat.
 Travolta played Mrs. Horshack-O'Hara in three episodes of Welcome Back, Kotter, a comedy series on which her brother, actor John Travolta, starred as Vinnie Barbarino.
 She also appeared alongside her brother in the 1978 summer blockbuster Grease.
 Later in the 1970s, she played Dorothy Manucci in the short-lived television series Makin' It.
-She played Marion Keisker in John Carpenter's 1979 television film Elvis.